tjtr33/Nodz/README.md

 Nodz is partially customizable via a configuration file that let you change colors and the shape of nodes.

-EDIT: 10Jan2022 Tjtr33
+EDIT: 28Jan2022 tjtr33
+The original slot prints have been restored.
-changes made for use with Linuxcnc Hal components ( like nodes ) I am not a professional software developer.
-Apologies for not understanding the program as delivered, not understanding Python, and not understanding GIT.
+Changes made for use with Linuxcnc Hal components ( like nodes )

 Please look at the 3 json files SaveMe01...
 SaveMe02...
 SaveMe03...
-run the app 'python nodz_demo.py'
+They show the progression of a graph from rats nest to legible visual explanation Try running the app 'python3 nodz_demo.py'
-( I use python 2.7 and will update code to 3 soon )
+( I use python 3.7 now  28Jan2022 )
-Load these files to see how Nodz works with LinuxCNC informations.

 The file creation flow:
 The LinuxCNC hal files are loaded into LinuxCNC.
-Then a command is issued to collect all the nodes and connections. halcmd show sig > mysystem.signals
+Then a command is issued to collect all the nodes and connections.
+     halcmd show sig > mysystem.signals
 The file mysystem.signals is processed into json for Nodes.
-The tool to convert mysystem.signals into mysystem.json is not uploaded yet ( I suppose that will be a new git repo... )

-For the meantime you can see and play with the supplied json files.
+The tool to convert mysystem.signals into mysystem.json is now included, use 'C' (fro convert) to load a .signal file and to save the .json file.
+The process is very fast on configs tested so far.
+Please upload your 'filename.signal' file for testing.
+I dont have your hardware, so I cannot create the .signal files.

+I began using 'views' that were focussed viewports of the entire scene, but now am changing to simply save the node names selected by user.
+These nodes are selected and the bounding rect is calculated.
+That rect is 'focussed' , whhich creates the 'view'.
+This way only a few bytes are stored, rather than the entire database with a scaling and viewport center.

 Enjoy, tjtr33